Learn the IVF process for me as a mom with twins.

 But, I’m going back to that time in my life when everything was riding on that positive and then riding on my body keeping my baby(ies).

-While pregnancy is one of the most natural things on this Earth, for many of us woman, medical intervention is needed to help us conceive.
+While pregnancy is one of the most natural things on this Earth, for many of us women, medical intervention is needed to help us conceive.

 If you are on this road and considering IVF, I’ll go through what IVF is, the process of going through it from my perspective, and how many rounds I went though to get pregnant.